 - To create a collective focus on playing at the top international level.

-- To arrange suitable theory, practical and email sessions to help extend the players' understanding of the more complex or subtle aspects of the game.
+- To arrange suitable theory and practical sessions to help extend the players' understanding of the more complex or subtle aspects of the game.

-Management of IPDS sessions and other aspects will be the joint responsibility of the Assistant Director and the Director.
+Management of IPDS sessions and other aspects is the joint responsibility of the Assistant Director and the Director.

-By the end of December each year the Director will invite those recommended to take a place in the IPDS group's first pre-season session of the IPDS mentoring.
+By the end of January each year, the Director will invite those recommended by the Croquet England GC Selectors to take a place in the IPDS group's first pre-season session of the IPDS mentoring.